nhsconnect/national-authentication/pages/AuthenticationTypes/AuthenType_Intro.md

 NIST suggests that AAL3 authentication SHALL occur using one of a combination of authenticators:

-> * Multi-Factor Cryptographic Device
+> * Multi-Factor Cryptographic Device.
 > * Single-Factor Cryptographic Device used in conjunction with Memorized Secret.
-> * Multi-Factor OTP device (software or hardware) used in conjunction with a Single-Factor Cryptographic Device
+> * Multi-Factor OTP device (software or hardware) used in conjunction with a Single-Factor Cryptographic Device.
-> * Multi-Factor OTP device (hardware only) used in conjunction with a Single-Factor Cryptographic Software
+> * Multi-Factor OTP device (hardware only) used in conjunction with a Single-Factor Cryptographic Software.
 > * Single-Factor OTP device (hardware only) used in conjunction with a Multi-Factor Cryptographic Software Authenticator.
 > * Single-Factor OTP device (hardware only) used in conjunction with a Single-Factor Cryptographic Software Authenticator and a Memorized Secret.